sugarandqueries/Prime-Set-Price-Checker/README.md

 ## Live Preview
 * My attempt at deploying a website using Jekyll.
 It’s very basic and unoptimized as I’m still a beginner but it’s functional!
 * [Link Here](https://sugarandqueries.github.io/Prime-Set-Price-Checker/)

+**UPDATE**
+  - The site is no longer functional since my PowerBI trial expired, sorry :(
+  - You'll have to download the .pbix or .pbit and view the dashboard locally

 ## Quick start
 ```bash